shelltrace/PrizzLife/README.md

 ## PrizzLife (PLadmin)
-UPDATE: Fixed script for libhydrogen based executors (Delta X 2.0, MacSploit Hydrogen)
+UPDATE: Now working on Solara and libhydrogen based executors!
+(Not tested in other executors like incognito)

 Roblox Prison Life Script, Designed for mobile (May not work on level 3 PC executors)